Hed6eH0g/docker-openai-agents-python/README.md

 # docker-openai-agent-python

-This repository provides a Docker Compose setup for running an OpenAI Agents Python environment.
+This repository provides a Docker Compose setup for running an [openai-agents-python](https://github.com/openai/openai-agents-python) environment.
 The setup supports VNC connections, allowing users to control the container with graphics.

 ## Features
 Docker Compose setup for easy management.